Ronald Reagan: Escalation of the Cold War

-Although the Reagan administration agreed with the communist government in China to reduce the sale of arms to Taiwan in 1982, Reagan himself was the first president to reject containment and détente, and to put into practice the concept that the Soviet Union could be defeated rather than simply negotiated with.
-His covert aid to Afghan mujahideen forces against the Soviets has been given credit for assisting in ending the Soviet occupation of Afghanistan.
-However, some of the American-funded armaments introduced then would later pose a threat to American troops in the 2001–2021 war in Afghanistan.
+Although the Reagan administration agreed with the communist government in China to reduce the sale of arms to Taiwan in 1982, Reagan was the first U.S. president to explicitly reject containment and détente, instead advancing the idea that the Soviet Union could be defeated rather than managed through negotiation.
+His covert aid to Afghan mujahideen forces through Pakistan against the Soviets has been given credit for assisting in ending the Soviet occupation of Afghanistan.
+However, the United States was subjected to blowback in the form of the Taliban that opposed them in the war in Afghanistan.
 In his 1985 State of the Union Address, Reagan proclaimed, "Support for freedom fighters is self-defense."
 Through the Reagan Doctrine, his administration supported anti-communist movements that fought against groups backed by the Soviet Union in an effort to rollback Soviet-backed communist governments and reduce Soviet influence across the world.
-Critics have felt that the administration ignored the human rights violations in the countries they backed, including genocide in Guatemala and mass killings in Chad.
+The Reagan administration ignored human rights violations in the countries they backed and held a narrow definition of human rights.
+Other human rights concerns include the genocide in Guatemala, as well as mass killings in Chad.

 Invasion of Grenada

-On October 19, 1983, Grenadan leader Maurice Bishop was overthrown and murdered by one of his colleagues.
+On October 19, 1983, Maurice Bishop was overthrown and murdered by one of his colleagues.
 Several days later, Reagan ordered American forces to invade Grenada.
-Reagan cited a regional threat posed by a Soviet-Cuban military build-up in the Caribbean nation and concern for the safety of hundreds of American medical students at St. George's University as adequate reasons to invade.
+Reagan cited a regional threat posed by a Soviet-Cuban military build-up and concern for the safety of hundreds of American medical students at St. George's University.
 Two days of fighting commenced, resulting in an American victory.
 While the invasion enjoyed public support in the United States, it was criticized internationally, with the United Nations General Assembly voting to censure the American government.
-Regardless, Cannon later noted that throughout Reagan's 1984 presidential campaign, the invasion overshadowed the 1983 Beirut barracks bombings, which killed 241 Americans taking part in an international peacekeeping operation.
+Cannon later noted that throughout Reagan's 1984 presidential campaign, the invasion overshadowed the 1983 Beirut barracks bombings, which killed 241 Americans taking part in an international peacekeeping operation during the Lebanese Civil War.